vinsontan/HotDay2021/content/Lab07/index.md

-## Process Group & Service Naming Rules
+## Process Detection for Canary Deployment